xatkit-bot-platform/xatkit-core-library-i18n/README.md

 # Xatkit Core Library I18n
-An internationalized version of Xatkit Core Library
+An internationalized version of the [Xatkit Core Intent Library](https://github.com/xatkit-bot-platform/xatkit/wiki/Core-Intent-Library)

 ## Installation

-This library is private.
 You need to build it manually to use it in your bots:

 ```bash
 git clone https://github.com/xatkit-bot-platform/xatkit-core-library-i18n.git
 cd xatkit-core-library-i18n
 mvn clean install
 ```

 > 📚 Note you need to have Xatkit installed to compile this library, see [the wiki](https://github.com/xatkit-bot-platform/xatkit/wiki/Build-Xatkit) for detailed installation instructions.